Shangtingli/billboard-engine/README.md

 ```

 * After your first run of npm start completes, you can see there are one **node_modules** directory created in root directory,
   client directory, and server directory.
-For speed purposes you can comment the *"npm install"* in line 7, line 8, and line 9 in  **package.json** in root directory.
+For speed purposes you can get rid of the *"npm install"* in line 7, line 8, and line 9 in  **package.json** in root directory.
 The corresponding lines of code is shown below.

 ```
   7 "client": "cd client && npm install && npm start",